King Charles III

 For Studio 180: debut.
 Most recently seen in Toronto in Heisenberg for Canadian Stage, strangers, babies for Theatre Panik and How Do I Love Thee for Canadian Rep. Thirty-one seasons with the Shaw Festival: last appearance as Serebryakov in Uncle Vanya (2016); favourite roles include Henry in Pirandello’s Henry IV, Trebell in Granville Barker’s Waste and the King in Granville Barker’s His Majesty.
 David has acted in regional theatres across the country since 1968.
 He has directed at Citadel Edmonton, RMTC Winnipeg, Neptune Halifax and at Shaw, Present Laughter in 2012.
 TV appearances include Murdoch Mysteries, Warehouse 13, Rookie Blue, Rogue and Reign.

 For Studio 180: debut.
 Marcel Stewart is an actor, writer, producer and arts educator.
-A graduate from Brock University’s Theatre Program, and a recent member of the Soulpepper Academy, he has won 2 Dora Mavor Moore Awards.
+A graduate from Brock University’s Theatre Program, and a recent member of the Soulpepper Academy.
 Recent theatre credits: Father Comes Home From The Wars (Dora Winner Best Production), Incident at Vichy (Dora Winner Best Ensemble), We Are Proud to Present… (Dora Nomination Best Ensemble), Wilberforce Hotel (Byth Festival), Up the Garden Path (Obsidian Theatre), and the George F. Walker play Theatre of the Film Noir (Atlas Stage Canada), which toured throughout Poland and Austria.
 As an educator/mentor for youth Marcel has conducted workshops in Ottawa, Winnipeg, Edmonton, and Saskatoon.
 Marcel co-founded the resurgence of Shakespeare in the Ruff.
 The company has received much praise for their inventive staging methods and community involvement, which Marcel spearheaded as the co-creator/coordinator of the Young Ruffian Apprenticeship Program.

 Catherine, Duchess of Cambridge